For must-read posts and FREE downloads see:

 Easy to Follow Diet Plans

 You can find a complete list of all my free and premium diet plans here.
 I created several diet plans that are suitable for anyone: keto/ paleo, keto/ primal, keto/ vegetarian diet plans!
 All diet plans include a shopping list and easy to make recipes so you won't have to spend too much time in the kitchen.

 To help you find your ideal macronutrient intake, we developed a free online keto calculator, KetoDiet Buddy - try it now!
-Reaching a weight loss plateau may be caused by several reasons and you don't necessarily have to be eating too much, in fact, you may discover that you haven't been eating enough.
+Reaching a weight loss plateau have several causes, and you don't necessarily have to be eating too much.
+In fact, you may discover that you haven't been eating enough.
 In my experience, losing body fat becomes more and more difficult as you get close to your target weight.

 Keep in mind that these calculations are estimates and small differences won't impair your weight loss efforts.
 More than likely, you have different energy requirements every day, so what really matters is the long-term average, e.g. over a week, not your daily values.